 Medications can affect the fetus at all stages of pregnancy.
 The most dangerous period is the first three months, when germ cells division is most active and the basic organs and systems are being formed.

 Medications can weaken the blood flow of placenta, disrupt the exchange of substances between the mother and her child.
 Some drugs can alter the growth tempo of the cells, tissues, organs.
 This leads to fetal malformations, in some cases, incompatible with life.

 What to pay attention to?
-My Canadian Pharmacy advice
+Canadian Family Pharmacy advice

 - Prescribing drugs and their dosage, a physician takes into account not only drugs possible effect on pregnancy, but also pregnancy effect on drugs action;

 - During this period absorption, distribution and excretion of the drug may vary, resulting in a change in its effects on the body;

 - During pregnancy, the volume of extracellular fluid and concentration of proteins and other substances is changing;